 Through our dual enrollment programs, William Floyd High School offers numerous courses which may enable a student to receive college credit.
 Students may obtain college credit and, thereby, reduce college tuition costs.

-A tuition fee is charged by the college/university in order to obtain the college credit, and this is also the family's responsibility.
+Please Note: A tuition fee is charged by the college/university in order to obtain the college credit.
+These fees are the responsibility of the student's family.